The Edge of Democracy: Critical response

-Jon Lee Anderson of The New Yorker praised the documentary and said it has "enrthilling in which Costa juxtaposes historic public events with remarkable private moments.
+Jon Lee Anderson of The New Yorker praised the documentary and said "...Costa juxtaposes historic public events with remarkable private moments.
 It's as if we were watching a Greek tragedy, from a box seat and being conducted to the actors' dressing rooms between acts.
-In this ways, The Edge of Democracy presents a great oingoing drama of our time: the fracturing of democracy and its replacement by rank populism.
+In this ways, The Edge of Democracy presents a great ongoing drama of our time: the fracturing of democracy and its replacement by rank populism.
 At the end of this film, we are left shaken when Costa asks: "What do we do when the mask of civility falls and what appears is an ever more hauting image of ourselves?
 Where do we gather the strength to walk through the ruins and start anew?"
 Indeed.
 Where do we go from here?"